lizmat/Slang-Nogil/README.md

 PREREQUISITES
 =============

-This module requires the 2023.10 release of the Rakudo compiler.
+This module requires the 2023.10 release of the Rakudo compiler, or later.

 INSPIRATION
 ===========